story645/proposal/draft/glossary.md

     * singular homology - mathematical
         * any crazy space I can cover w/ triangle
     * simplacial homology - computational

+### morphisms
+structure preserving map from one mathematical structure to another of the same type
 * homomorphism - continous mapping from one space to another, preserves topology
     * monomorphism - injective
     * epimorphism - surjective